Skip to main content

 • -spn cifs/DC.phantom.vl: Specifies the target service (CIFS on the domain controller)

-• -k: Uses keytab mode (uses the TGT’s session key instead of password)
+• -k: Uses Kerberos authentication via the ccache (leverages the TGT’s session key instead of a password)

 Domain Compromise